-Joining the new partners are: of counsel Michael Berenson and Monica Parry; counsel Kathleen Long, Magda El Guindi-Rosenbaum, Laura Flores and Trina Winkelmann; associates Abigail Bertumen, K. Michael Carlton, Beau Yanoshik and Erica Zong Evenson; paralegal manager Sarah Swain; and paralegals Amanda Goodhart and Jonathan Berger.
+Joining the new partners are: of counsel Michael Berenson and Monica Parry; counsel Kathleen Long, Magda El Guindi-Rosenbaum, and Laura Flores; associates Abigail Bertumen, K. Michael Carlton, Beau Yanoshik and Erica Zong Evenson; paralegal manager Sarah Swain; and paralegals Amanda Goodhart and Jonathan Berger.

 “We expect ETFs and BDCs to continue to grow in prominence in the investment management space, and the addition of Tom, John and Chris, with their experience in these areas, further positions Bingham as an industry leader,” said Bingham partner Roger Joseph, head of the firm’s Investment Management Practice Group and co-leader of the Financial Services Area.